bobkentt/Learning-machine-from-scratch-/README.md

 Which is designed to help those who just has, simple mathematical foundation, a little programming ability, to open his or her AI trip.

-The project mainly consists of three parts：
+The project mainly consists of 4 parts：
 * Mathematical basics related to machine learning
 * Machine learning algorithms and deep learning algorithms
 * Some applications using machine learning algorithms